Debt Relief in Action

 Often nicknamed “the Wack,” Chilliwack provides picturesque lakes, enormous mountains, and some of the highest-rated trails in Fraser Valley.
 The innate marvels of Chilliwack extend limitless possibilities for outdoor recreation.
 The Chilliwack Tulips festival is the largest event of its kind in BC, with millions of Tulips blossoming each year!
 Other festivals include the Chilliwack Fair & Rodeo, Spirit of the People Powwow, and Chilliwack Flight Fest.
 Chilliwack has a population of 91,797, with a total minority population of 4.8%.
 Aborigines make up over 8% of the population.
 The region is known to have some of the highest quality water throughout Canada.
 It is additionally recognized for its famous corn and pumpkin farms.

 Chilliwack is recognized for its wide range of high-quality outdoor attractions and experiences.
 Places of interest include:

 • Bridal Veil Falls Provincial Park, Vedder River Rotary Trail

 The Chilliwack Museum and Archives has been accumulating artifacts and archives linked to Chilliwack’s history since 1958.

 The economy in Chilliwack is diverse, with several key industry sectors leading the way.
-These industries include: agriculture, tourism, manufacturing, and distribution.
+These industries include agriculture, tourism, manufacturing, and distribution.
 Agriculture is a critical element of Chilliwack’s individuality, providing a consistent foundation for the regional economy.
-Chilliwack’s unique manufacturing sector consist of oil and gas, machinery, transportation, aviation, food processing, and forestry.
-Chilliwack is situated along the Trans-Canada Highway and is a popular stop for long haul truckers.
+Chilliwack’s unique manufacturing sector consists of oil and gas, machinery, transportation, aviation, food processing, and forestry.
+Chilliwack is situated along the Trans-Canada Highway and is a popular stop for long-haul truckers.
 Due to the lack of municipal tax on fuel, there are about 60 national and local trucking firms located in this region.